ROB ROSE: Schools and taxis — the emperor is naked

 Here, the half-truths begin racking up quickly.

-In the Sunday Times, Gauteng’s MEC for education, Panyaza Lesufi said the ministerial advisory committee (MAC), the group of doctors and scientists advising the government on Covid-19, recommended that “we need to close schools to manage the virus”.
+In the Sunday Times, Gauteng’s MEC for education, Panyaza Lesufi said the MAC recommended that “we need to close schools to manage the virus”.

-In the Sunday Times, Lesufi was asked why Karim would say this if the MAC did actually support closures, as he said.
-Lesufi’s response: “It’s not for him alone to say, he works with a collective … his team has recommended that schools must close”.
+In the Sunday Times, Lesufi was asked why Abdool Karim would say this if the MAC actually supported closures, as he said.
+Lesufi’s response: “It’s not for him alone to say, he works with a collective … his team has recommended that schools must close.”

-Speaking on Newzroom Afrika last night, health minister Zweli Mkhize said the science showed “it’s not a reckless move to take children to school”.
+Speaking on Newzroom Afrika on Sunday night, health minister Zweli Mkhize said the science showed “it’s not a reckless move to take children to school”.

 One reason kids should go to school, he said, is that Covid-19 may be with us for years — and schools will have to open at some stage.
 And, he said, children who tested positive for Covid-19 had got the virus in their community — not at school.